-As discussed below, our executive compensation package is primarily comprised of three components: base salary, annual incentive bonuses and stock options.
+As discussed below, our executive compensation package is primarily comprised of three components: base salary, annual incentive bonuses, and stock options.

 Base Salary.
 The Compensation Committee establishes base salaries for executive officers based on its review of the base salaries of executive officers in comparable companies and in similar industries.
-Base salaries for executives are reviewed annually and adjusted based on industry compensation surveys and individual experience and performance in achieving our objectives.
+Base salaries for executives are reviewed annually and adjusted based on industry compensation surveys as well as each executive officer's experience and performance in achieving the Company's objectives.

 Annual Incentive Bonuses.
-Our cash incentive plan provides a cash incentive opportunity for all non-commissioned employees including executive officers.
-Achievement of specific company metrics determine overall plan payment levels, then individual performance levels are considered to determine individual incentive payments.
-Bonuses were paid to employees and certain executives in 2003 for performance achieved during 2002.
+Our Corporate Incentive Plan provides a cash incentive opportunity for all non-commissioned employees including executive officers.
+Achievement of specific company metrics determine overall plan payment levels, then group performance levels are applied, and finally individual performance levels are considered to determine individual incentive payments.
+Bonuses were paid to employees and executives in 2004 for performance achieved during 2003.

 Long Term Incentive Compensation.
 Our equity incentive plans provide for long-term incentive compensation for our employees including executive officers.
 A significant portion of the total compensation package for our executive officers is in the form of stock option awards.
 These awards give employees an equity interest in our company, thereby aligning the interests of executive officers and stockholders and providing incentive to maximize stockholder value.
-Stock option positions for all employees including executives were reviewed in 2003 and adjusted based on industry surveys, number of options previously granted, as well as contributions to our success.
+Stock option positions for all employees including executives were reviewed in 2004 and adjusted based on industry surveys, number of options previously granted, as well as contributions to our success.